luau-lang/site/src/content/docs/reference/api.md

 * `debuginterrupt` - gets called when thread execution is interrupted by break in another thread
 * `debugprotectederror` - gets called when an error happens inside a protected call
 * `onallocate` - gets called when memory is allocated with arguments similar to `lua_Alloc`

+`interrupt` callback is allowed to be set from a thread separate from the one running the VM.

 ## Coverage